Guide To Visiting The North Rim of the Grand Canyon

 North Rim through the trees

-Grand Canyon hidden by trees
+Grand Canyon is hidden by trees.

 From Jacob Lake, in Northern Arizona, on Highway 67, head south 30 miles.
 You eventually meet the North Rim Entrance Fee Station.